 The Pearl Academy, previously Aldar Island Academy, is a highly regarded British curriculum primary school owned and run by Aldar Academies,.
-The school, operating since 2007, is currently home to almost 700 pupils in grades FS1 to Year 6.
+The school, operating since 2007, is currently home to almost 650 pupils in FS1 to Year 6.

 Located in the heart of Abu Dhabi Island.
 The Pearl Academy occupies a previous public school building.
 The school, operated by Aldar Academies (part of the Aldar Properties Group, but according to the organisation, run on a not-for-profit basis), is one of two Primary-only schools operated by the group.
 The other is the equally highly regarded - and similarly located and resourced - Al Muna Academy.

 During its last ADEK inspection in 2015-16, the Pearl Academy was again ranked Very Good by the Abu Dhabi Education and Knowledge Department (ADEK), the second highest rating given by the authority.
 As a result of this continued highly-rated performance, The Pearl Academy is one of two Aldar Academies (and the only two schools in the Emirate) who were exempted from inspection in 2017-18 and who were due to be inspected in the 2018-19 academic year, although no report has yet been released.

 In fact, so confident was ADEK of the Pearl Academy's ongoing performance that it was not inspected until November 2019 - a full four years since the previous inspection - and was awarded with ADEK's highest inspection rating of Outstanding.
 The Pearl Academy joined Al Muna Academy and Al Yasmina Academy in being awarded the top rating within the Aldar Academies group.